 By default, the Windows registry key created by the ini2reg utility is the same as the name of the input initialization file (.ini).
+This registry key is also used by the RM/COBOL Configuration utility (rmconfig), as described on page G-43.
 The RM/COBOL for Windows runtime expects to find the configuration information under a key based on the name of the executable module.
 If you rename the RM/COBOL for Windows runtime executable, runcobol.exe, it is also necessary to rename the initialization file (runcobol.ini) to match the new runtime name before the ini2reg utility is run.